VoronDesign/VoronUsers/printer_mods/bobbleheed/Magnetic_Panels/README.md

 ![Magnetic Mount Assembly](./IMAGES/Final_Assembly.png)

-The panel can now simply be pulled off the frame for removal before being replaced with as much ease.
+The panel can now be pulled straight off the frame for removal, before being replaced with as much ease.